-On February 21, 1838 when Angelina Grimké gave a speech before the state house in Boston, Massachusetts, many already knew her name and had heard her speak.
+On February 21, 1838 when woman activist Angelina Grimké gave a speech before the state house in Boston, Massachusetts, many already knew her name and had heard her speak.
 But this was a first:

 “Until this, no American woman had ever spoken to a legislative body.
 Women did not vote nor stand for office and had no influence in political affairs.
 They received inferior elementary schooling and were, with the exception of recently opened Oberlin College, excluded from all institutions of higher learning.
 No church, except the Quakers, permitted women any voice in church affairs or in the ministry.
 The belief that a woman’s name should properly appear in print only twice in her life, on her wedding day and in her obituary, described accurately the popular dread of female ‘notoriety’”(Lerner 4).